aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/010-argocd-application.md

 ### 8. Clean Up

-Use ArgoCD CLI to delete the application and its managed resources.
+Use Argo CD CLI to delete the application and its managed resources.

 ```bash
 argocd app delete guestbook --cascade -y